aarongable/draft-acme-ari/draft-ietf-acme-ari.md

   - Non-5xx HTTP error

 On receiving a long term error, clients SHOULD perform the next RenewalInfo fetch as soon as possible after six hours have passed (or some other locally configured default).

-### Server choice of Retry-After

-Servers set the Retry-After header based on their requirements on how quickly to perform a revocation.
-For instance, a server that needs to revoke certificates within 24 hours of notification of a problem might choose to reserve twelve hours for investigation, six hours for clients to fetch RenewalInfo, and six hours for clients to perform a renewal.
-Setting a small value for Retry-After means that clients can respond more quickly, but also incurs more load on the server.
-Servers should estimate their expected load based on the number of clients, keeping in mind that third parties may also monitor RenewalInfo endpoints.

 # Extensions to the Order Object